alibaba/Sentinel/sentinel-tracing/sentinel-tracing-opentracing/README.md

 And you also need to add 3rd middleware dependency, for example:

-Jaeger Client with Spring Cloud
+Integration with Jaeger Client for Spring Cloud

 ```xml
 <dependency>